tshenoy19/Darey.io-DevOps-projects/project13.md

 - To test this, update inventory for each environment and run Ansible against each environment.

 Blockers: The playbook was not running and there were errors in the env-vars.yml file.
-With the help of the mentorship team at Darey.io, I made changes to the env-vars.yml file.
+With the help of the mentorship team at Darey.io, I incorporated some changes to the env-vars.yml file.
 I updated the file with the following code:

 ```yml
 ---